Corpus Christi Slip and Fall Law Firm

 Take Action by Calling Our Slip and Fall Attorneys

 A slip and fall accident can happen in seconds, but as a result of your fall, you may suffer catastrophic injuries.
 Your personal and financial losses may change your life forever.
 If you or a loved one have been injured after a slip and fall accident caused by someone’s negligence, you may be entitled to compensation.
-For more information or a free consultation, contact an experienced slip and fall attorney at The Patel Firm PLLC.
+For more information or a free consultation, contact an experienced Corpus Christi Personal Injury Lawyers at The Patel Firm PLLC.
 We can evaluate your case, advise you of your legal options, and guide you through the legal process.
 Call (361) 400-2036 or contact The Patel Firm online.

 FAQ’s About an Injury After a Slip/Injury After a Fall